BCBSMT COVID-19 & Telemedicine Questions & Answers

 We are continuing to evaluate the evolving state and federal legislative and regulatory landscape relating to COVID-19 and will continue to update our practices accordingly.

 What coverage and member share are there for telemedicine visits?

-Blue Cross and Blue Shield of Montana (BCBSMT) is responding to the coronavirus (COVID-19) and expanding our coverage for medically necessary, covered medical and behavioral health telemedicine visits to include phone calls between providers and patients.
-We are also giving our members access to medically necessary medical and behavioral health services delivered through in-network telemedicine providers with no copays, coinsurance or deductibles through Aug.
+Blue Cross and Blue Shield of Montana (BCBSMT) is responding to the coronavirus (COVID-19) and expanding our coverage for medically necessary, covered medical and behavioral health telemedicine visits to include phone calls between providers and patients through Dec.
 31, 2020.
+We are also giving our members access to medically necessary medical and behavioral health services delivered through in-network telemedicine providers with no copays, coinsurance or deductibles through Dec.
+31, 2020.
 This will make it easier for members to access care while reducing their risk of exposure.
-The expanded benefit applies to all fully insured members whose benefit plan includes telemedicine.
-It applies to claims with dates of service February 4, 2020, through Aug.
+The cost-share waiver applies to all fully insured members whose benefit plan includes telemedicine.
+It applies to claims with dates of service Feb.
+4, 2020, through Dec.
 31, 2020.